Does being a top junior in tennis lead to ATP level

 One thing stands out right away.
 World number 5 David Ferrer was not ranked as a junior tennis player.
 He never qualified for a junior event in singles.
 Not even a low G5 event and now he has had a career high of 4 in the world.
 Also, Gilles Simon never cracked the top 240 in juniors, yet is a tough player to play today who has made the top 10.
 Once I get past the initial surprise, I am not surprised to see that over half of the top 20 players in the world were once ranked in the junior top ten.
 A few of the others such as Novak Djokovic and Rafael Nadal did not have a junior career because they were too busy already playing on the ATP tour.
 Roger Federer managed to be ranked as the top player in juniors and the pros.
 Only Andy Roddick has also done that since the year 2000.

-The top players will succeed with or without junior tennis but outside of the top few players, most players in today's top 20 were ranked in the top 10 in juniors. |
+but outside of the top few players, most players in today's

 No comments: